IcaroJam/dotFiles/README.md

 ### Currently running on Linux Mint

 ## Plymouth
+Custom theme made from the silhouette of Mae from Night in the Woods.
+Go play it.
 #### Display a splashcreen during bootup and shutdown
 For this one you'll have to copy the theme into `/usr/share/plymouth/themes`.
 Then install it with:
 > sudo update-alternatives --install /usr/share/plymouth/themes/default.plymouth default.plymouth /usr/share/plymouth/themes/\[your_theme\]/\[your_theme_main.plymouth\] 100